Bo-Lennart/DRF-PP5-API/README.md

     * Create new posts, updated and deleted has worked, change category, image, title and content.
     * Create like, check it's info and data as well as removed that like.
     * Create bookmark and remove bookmark with correct data stored.
-    * Ensure that bookmarks fetch the correct owner data and post data is stored
+    * Ensure that bookmarks fetch the correct owner data and post data is stored.

+## Bugs

 # Technologies Used